coria79/crypto_trading_bot/README.md

 This bot is made to operate with "Bitmart" (https://www.bitmart.com/)

 To properly operate with this bot you need to get the "memo", "api key" and the "secret key" from de web page.
 And generate the "signature" with this bot.
-No external 3rd party packages needed
+No external 3rd party packages needed.
-Some functions still under development are commented
+Some functions still under development are commented.

 You can buy / sell any crypto currencie Ethereum based